Mascarpone Cheese vs Mozzarella Cheese

 Mascarpone Cheese has a fat content of 60 to 75 percent.
 Mascarpone's texture can be described as "soft, spreadable".
 Mozzarella Cheese has a fat content of varies and a moisture content of none.
 Mozzarella's texture can be described as "soft, creamy".

-Mascarpone Cheese has a buttery to slightly tangy flavor.
+Mascarpone Cheese has a buttery to slightly tangy taste.
 Mascarpone's aroma can be described as "fresh".
-Mozzarella Cheese has a mild, milky flavor.
+Mozzarella Cheese has a mild, milky taste.
 Mozzarella's aroma can be described as "mild".

 Appearance and Aging